 Mount Canobolas Access

-Access roads to the summit of Mount Canobolas have reopened this week, but the rest of the Mount Canobolas State Conservation Area will remain CLOSED as native plants and animals continue to recover from bushfire
+Access roads to the summit of Mount Canobolas have reopened, but the rest of the Mount Canobolas State Conservation Area will remain CLOSED as native plants and animals continue to recover from bushfire

 NO CAMPING, PICNICS OR BUSHWALKING ALLOWED.